 6. Essential spare parts

 This probably means inner tubes, cables, brake pads and spokes.
 Even if you don’t know how to replace them yourself, you will probably be able to find someone who does have the know-how.
 They might not, however, have the correct parts for your bike

 7. A notebook and pen

 If you are travelling alone one of the nicest things you can do to fill your time is to write about your experiences.
 You don’t have to be Ernest Hemingway to jot down a few thoughts.
 Don’t fancy writing?
 Try drawing…

 8. Waterproof bags

 Someone asked me just before I set off on my current trip if I took gold sovereigns with me for emergencies(!!!).
 I’m not James Bond… But a credit card kept hidden away in a different place to your wallet will come into its own if you happen to lose or have stolen all your cash and your debit card.

 10. Your beloved bike

 Last, but by no means least, a bike that you are comfortable with.
 It doesn’t have to be a £2,500 hand-made bike or indeed a ‘proper’ touring bike.
 A good, reliable bike with pannier racks, a set of robust tyres – consider Schwalbe Marathon Plus – and a comfortable saddle.
 Get it serviced before you set off and, of course, give it a name!

-If, like Andrew, you’re planning an epic cycling tour this weekend, or if yo just fancying hitting the road outside of the UK on your bike, a policy with Bikmo Plus will offer you 365 day worldwide cover as standard.
+If you’re planning an epic cycling tour this weekend, or if you just fancying hitting the road or trails abroad, a policy with Bikmo will offer you 365 day worldwide cover as standard.
 Check out the links below for more information: